Mih-kelo/Mih-kelo/content/posts/Penetration Test Report: Launchpad Innovations/index.md

 ---
-layout: post
+title: "Penetration Test Report: Launchpad Innovations"
-title: Penetration Test Report: Launchpad Innovations
+date: 2025-09-13
-date: '2025-09-9'
+description: "A full-scope black box penetration test report detailing the compromise of a vulnerable web server, from reconnaissance to root."
-description: "A full-scope black box penetration test report detailing the compromise of a vulnerable web server, from reconnaissance to root"
+draft: false
 ---

 > **Note:** This engagement was conducted in a sandboxed lab enviroment.
 The target and client are fictional and the scenario was created for the purpose of demonstrating technical and reporting skills.